2023 Best Biochemistry & Biophysics Schools in Texas

 Read full report on Biochemistry, Biophysics & Molecular Biology at Southwestern University

-Out of the 29 schools in Texas that were part of this year’s ranking, The University of Texas at Austin landed the # 4 spot on the list.
-Located in the city of Austin, UT Austin is a public school with a fairly large student population.
+A rank of #4 on this year’s list means The University of Texas at Austin is a great place for biochemistry, biophysics and molecular biology students.
+Located in the large city of Austin, UT Austin is a public school with a very large student population.

 The average amount in student loans that biochemistry majors at UT Austin take out is $18,464.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $260.